axiomsofchoice/karotz-plugin/README.markdown

-__Note that the Upload Code facility doesn't accept gzip format archivs, only__ __standard zip format archives.__ The simplest way to create such an archive is to right-click `descriptor.xml` in Windows Exloperer and "Sent to ..." a "Compressed (zipped) folder".
+__Note that the Upload Code facility doesn't accept gzip format archivs, only__ __standard zip format archives.__ The simplest way to create such an archive is to right-click `descriptor.xml` in Windows Explorer and "Sent to ..." a "Compressed (zipped) folder".
 The `descriptor.xml` should be placed in the root of the zip.